HISTORY OF THE BRAND

 WHAT’S IN A NAME

 In 2017 the marketing department of MNP flowers made some changes and improvements to the Beedance brand in order to incorporate modern standards of design and update its image.
-We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we are introducing soon our new and stunning Beedance Bidens varieties.
+We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we will soon be introducing our new and stunning Beedance Bidens varieties.
 The official Beedance branding is specially designed to tell you the full story of the Beedance collection, and inform you of the feelings it evokes and its special characteristics.

 Beedance is a Bidens ferulifolia and originates from North America (USA, Arizona and Mexico, Sonora).
 It’s also called ‘tick-seed’, and it’s a vigorous compact and dense low growing perennial plant that has fern-like leaves and lovely golden yellow, five petaled flowers which bloom from spring right through to autumn.
 It is quite bushy in its habit and works well in a mixed border or cascading over walls or pot edges.
 It has freely-branching stems with small narrow dark leaves and produces a profusion of golden yellow flowers that are held up over the foliage on wiry stems and are delicately fragrant.
-It’s a pretty and informal plant while being very hardy, drought, heat and wind tolerant.
+It’s a pretty and informal plant while being very hardy, drought, heat, and wind tolerant.
 It excels as a companion to larger plants in pots and planters and also goes very well in hanging baskets.

 A hybrid plant is the result of cross pollinating two different plant varieties and growing the seed the cross produces.
 The plant that grows from that seed is considered a hybrid.
 Like animals and humans, each crossing produce a lot of seeds which are all different.